Skip to content

 • Creates and starts a Steamfitter session from the Steamfitter scenario specified in the event template

-Active, ended, and failed events can be viewed by a system admin or content developer in the Alloy administrator user interface.
+A system admin or content developer can view active, ended, and failed events in the Alloy administrator user interface.

 User Guide